Lets look at a common scenario for a dog owner:

-You’ve taken Lucky to the vet because you think he may have anxiety issues.
+You’ve taken your dog to the vet because you think they may have anxiety issues.
 The veterinarian carried out testing which ruled out thyroid or brain disease, and did a blood workup to see if poisoning was an issue.
-So, Lucky cleared all his testing, and your vet told you your dog has anxiety.
-Medication can be prescribed, but not every dog needs to be medicated.
-You may choose natural ways to help anxiety.
+Good news, your dog cleared all their testing and your vet told you your dog has anxiety (Ahh,.....right, so what do I do?).

-Your vet may recommend for Lucky, based on his fears and phobia and depending what triggers it, behavioral techniques that might work best.
-You may have to try several different ways until you find the one, or more that one, which will help Lucky control his anxiety.
+Your vet may recommend certain things based on their knowlege of your dog.
+He may have an idea of what triggers and suspected phobias your dog has and will recommend behavioral techniques that might work best.
+You may have to try several different ways until you find the one which will help control your dogs anxiety.

 There are different sources of stress that can bother your dog.
-Also, a dog can develop a phobia, just like, perhaps, you are afraid of crawling insects.
-To your dog, this phobia is as real to him as your phobia is to you.
+A dog can develop a phobia, just like us and be afraid of certain objects noises etc. To your dog, this phobia is as real to him as your phobia is to you.
 Some phobias could be:

 - Being left alone

 - Changes in routines or environment

 - Objects or certain types of people

 Ways To Calm An Anxious Dog